Photograph of Wilson's Bird-of-paradise

 Shoebill Balaeniceps rex

-Like a blue stone statue with an enormous bill, this bizarre bird occurs in Africa from south Sudan to Zambia.
-Although widespread and present in most extensive swamps there are few accessible places where it is seen regularly but the best places to see Shoebill include Mabamba and Murchison Falls NP in Uganda, and Bangweulu SWamp in Zambia.
+Like a blue stone statue with an enormous bill up to 19 cm (7.5 in) long, evolved to deal with its preferred prey, lungfish, this bizarre bird occurs in Africa from southern Sudan to Zambia, mainly in remote, extensive swamps which are not easily accessible.
+However, there are a few places where seeing one is almost guaranteed and the best places in the world to see Shoebill are Mabamba and Murchison Falls National Park in Uganda, and Bangweulu Swamp in Zambia.

 Andean Condor Vultur gryphus

 This massive bird has a wingspan which may reach 3 m (10 ft) or even more and its broad wings are ideally suited to soaring over the High Andes and some coasts from Colombia south to Tierra del Fuego.
-It may be seen in many places but the best places in the world to see Andean Condors include Antisana NP in Northern Ecuador, Colca Canyon in south Peru (where the birds are sometimes close enough to hear the wind rushing past their outstretched wing feathers), Bolivia, Northern Argentina, Torres del Paine NP in Chile and Los Glaciares NP in Southern Argentina.
+It may be seen in many places but the best places in the world to see Andean Condors include Antisana National Park in Northern Ecuador, Colca Canyon in southern Peru (where the birds are sometimes close enough to hear the wind rushing past their outstretched wing feathers), Bolivia, Northern Argentina, Torres del Paine National Park in Chile and Los Glaciares National Park in Southern Argentina.

 Few things look so beautiful in the air.
 This wonderful thing has a wide distribution, from the southeast USA (northern summer) and Southern Mexico to Northern Argentina, and may be seen in most destinations in Central and South America.